edomt/edomt.github.io/_posts/2018-3-2-Rvest-Fivebooks.md

 If you go to a page like the [Adam Smith book interview](https://fivebooks.com/best-books/adam-smith-dennis-rasmussen/), you can open the developer tools of your browser (Ctrl + Shift + I in Firefox and Chrome for Windows, and Cmd + Alt + I on a Mac).
-You can the use the element selector (step 1 below), and click on any element in the page to automatically select it in the HTML source (step 2).
+You can then use the element selector (step 1 below), and click on any element in the page to automatically select it in the HTML source (step 2).

 ![Dev tools](https://raw.githubusercontent.com/edomt/edomt.github.io/master/images/devtools_fivebooks.png)

 This tool is an excellent way to navigate the HTML source of a page, and find how to exactly select the data you need.
-By selecting the various elements we need in the page, we find that:
+By looking for the various elements we need in the page, we find that:

--   The name of the category is mentioned at the top of each page, in a CSS class called `interview-heading`
+-   The name of the category is mentioned at the top of each page, in a CSS class called `interview-heading`.
--   The subject of the interview is also at the top of the page, in an element with class `subject`
+-   The subject of the interview is also at the top of the page, in an element with class `subject`.
 -   The book names are written in elements with the class `title`, inside a larger element with class `interview-page-bookshelf`.
 Keep in mind that there are 5 book names to collect, so we'll need to use